The Crisis of Liberalism

 Ideologies

-the left and the right rose to challenge the legitimacy of liberal government
+political movements on both the left and the right rose to challenge

-that could not head off a worldwide depression during the 1930’s.
-Fascism (the challenge to liberalism from the right)
+worldwide depression during the 1930’s.
+Fascism (the challenge to liberalism from the political right)

-Fascist: The word derives from the Italian word fasces-
+Fascist: The word derives from the Italian word fasces--

 power during a time of emergency.
-The Spread of Fascism Fascist
+The Spread of Fascism

 The Roots of Fascism in